Manage and track spare parts and inventories across your entire IT operation with powerful spare parts management capabilities built in to Device42.

 After creating a Parts Model, actual Parts can be added via “Add new Part”.

-Each line can contain one or more parts and must have an ‘Assignment’ (where a Part is checked out to).
-Please Note: All the Parts in the line must share the same ‘Assignment’.
+Each line item added can contain an inventory of one or more of a given part, and must have an ‘Assignment’ (specify where the part is checked out/stored).
+Please Note: All the Parts in a given line item must share the same ‘Assignment’.

 The Assignment choices are Storage Room, Device, In RMA, In Transit, or Storage Rack (or Cabinet).

 If you choose Storage Room or Device assignments, you have the option to choose existing objects (where an object is a Storage Room or Device) or create new objects.

 If you are tracking serial numbers, you can only have one Part per line.

 Adding a Part can also be done via the Parts List screen; see section below.

 If you navigate to DATACENTER | Parts | Parts List, this takes you to a list page of Parts where you can see any Parts you’ve already created.

 The Parts List can be thought of as the “master inventory”, which shows each part that is being tracked by Device42.
 The list is similar to other lists in Device42, which includes an Action menu and the ability to search, sort and filter.